+Some of the corns grown in Cagayan Valley province in Northern Philippines.
 Cagayan Valley is accounted as the Top Corn producing region in the country.
+(Bureau of Agricultural Statistics photo) |

 In the country’s case, only biotech (Bt) corn, the yellow variety, is being planted by farmers, but they have earlier expressed willingness to adopt Bt cotton, Bt eggplant, and Gold Rice, which are in the pipeline, once the genetically modified (GM) crops are ready for commercialization.
 There are now 800,000 hectares being planted, as of 2013, by biotech-adopting farmers in the country, a report released by the International Service for the Acquisition of Agri-Biotech Applications (ISAAA), pointed out.